galaxyproject/galaxy-hub/src/GalaxyUpdates/2015_09/index.md

  **May 2015 Galaxy Release (v 15.05)**
     [Release Notes v 15.05](http://galaxy.readthedocs.org/en/master/releases/15.05_announce.html)

- **!BioBlend 0.6.0 and 0.6.1**
+ **BioBlend 0.6.0 and 0.6.1**
-    [BioBlend version 0.6.1](https://github.com/galaxyproject/bioblend/) was released in July. !BioBlend is a python library for interacting with CloudMan and the [Galaxy API](/src/Learn/API/index.md)(CloudMan offers an easy way to get a personal and completely functional instance of Galaxy in the cloud in just a few minutes, without any manual configuration.)
+    [BioBlend version 0.6.1](https://github.com/galaxyproject/bioblend/) was released in July.
+BioBlend is a python library for interacting with CloudMan and the [Galaxy API](/src/Learn/API/index.md)([CloudMan](/src/CloudMan/index.md) offers an easy way to get a personal and completely functional instance of Galaxy in the cloud in just a few minutes, without any manual configuration.)
 From the [release CHANGELOG](http://bit.ly/bbCHANGELOG):

 <div class='right'><br /><a href='https://pypi.python.org/pypi/planemo/'><img src="/src/Images/Logos/PlanemoLogo.png" alt="" width="150" /></a></div>